Mustard seed futures decline on profit-booking

-New Delhi, May 20 (PTI) Mustard seed prices drifted lower by Rs 5 to Rs 3,904 per quintal in futures trading Monday after participants offloaded their positions to book profits.
-Marketmen said trimming of positions by traders to book profits at current levels, mainly dragged down mustard seed prices in futures trade here.
-On the National Commodity and Derivative Exchange, mustard seed for June delivery contracts receded by Rs 5 or 0.13 per cent to Rs 3,904 per quintal, in an open interest of 98,340 lots.
-Mustard seed for delivery in July contracts also eased by Rs 4 or 0.1 per cent to Rs 3,943 per quintal, open interest depicted of 22,940 lots.
-PTI ADI HRS
+New Delhi, Jan 2 (PTI) Mustard seed prices drifted lower by Rs 8 to Rs 3,941 per quintal in futures trade Wednesday after participants off-loaded their positions to book profits.
+Marketmen said trimming of positions by traders to log in gains at current levels, mainly dragged down mustard seed prices in futures trade here.
+At the National Commodity and Derivative Exchange, mustard seed for delivery in January receded by Rs 8, or 0.2 per cent, to Rs 3,941 per quintal with an open interest of 5,610 lots.
+Mustard seed for delivery in February also eased by Rs 12, or 0.31 per cent, to Rs 3,875 per quintal with an open interest of 60,700 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today